franciscogaluppo/GraphODA/README.md

 ```

 ## Using the REPL
-Our REPL have two types of commands: assignment and operation.
+Our REPL has two types of commands: assignment and operation.

 ### Assignment